picmi/help/docs/business/article/inviting-for-jobs.md

 ## General process

+* use the <span class="mdi mdi-help-circle-outline">Help Tour Guide</span> to learn about the major functions
-* select the people you want to have an invite to a job
+* know the people you want to receive an invite to a job
 * only people **with an email** can receive an invite digitally (ie by email)
+* can search for existing people who have been previously invited on other jobs
-* add a personal message to the email (include reusing existing ones)
+* add a personal message to the email (include reusing existing messages from other people)
 * only after an invite has been generated (or provisional user created), can [personal overrides](creating-individual-employment-conditions) be added to the application for individual employment conditions
+* the outgoing email can be previewed
 * you can send more than one email at a time
-* the outgoing email can be previewed
-* search for people who already exist
-* import multiple email records through the clipboard (as well as download templates for each) from
+* you can import multiple email records through the clipboard (as well as download templates for each) from
   * Email application contacts list
   * Google Sheets
   * CSV
   * Numbers
   * Excel
+* PICMI provides downloadable templates to be used in the spreadsheet applications

 <prompt>